Best Things To Do In Porto With Kids

 Magikland| ©Steffen Lemmerzahl

 It's time for an adventure!
-If you're looking for a space for younger children, this is the answer: Magikland.
+If you are looking for a place for younger children, the answer is Magikland, where they will find ghost forest, pools, lakes, Ferris wheel and many other attractions.

-Ghost forest, pools, lakes, Ferris wheel and many other attractions are divided into 5 sections: medieval village, world of confusion, far west, Africa and pirate haven.
-This is a paradise for children between 5 and 10 years old.
-Despite the park's recommendation (up to 12 years old), personal experience - and comments from other friends with children - I consider that up to that age they are still surprised by the attractions available
+It is divided into five sections: medieval village, world of confusion, far west, Africa and pirate's refuge.
+A paradise for children between 5 and 10 years old.
+Despite the park's recommendation (up to 12 years old), personal experience -and comments from other friends with children-, I consider that up to that age they are still surprised with the attractions available

-Find Magikland at Rua de Santo André, No. 1279 - Penafiel, 35 kilometers from Porto.
-If you are visiting the city for 4 days or more, rent your car or travel by train on the Porto urban line to the Penafiel exit and book this activity.
+If you are visiting the city for 4 days or more, rent your car or travel by train on the Oporto urban line to the Penafiel exit and make a note to arrive at Magikland.

 Details of interest

-A cable car ride is a great way to get a glimpse of Porto from above, plus the kids will be asking for the ride once they see the funiculars go by.
+A cable car ride is a great way to get a glimpse of Porto from above, plus the kids will be in for a treat as they watch the funiculars go by.

-If by any chance you do not manage to convince them to walk long stretches, you will be grateful to have taken them on the cable car, the variety of shapes and multicolored facades are irresistible attractions.
+If by any chance you don't manage to convince them to walk much, you'll be thankful you took them on the cable car.
+The variety of shapes and multicolored facades will be an irresistible attraction.

 Interesting details